 If I really want to find someone who'll slag him off, another seasoned Westminster watcher suggested, then I should take a bunch of lower-profile Labour MPs to the pub and ply them with booze.
 After a few drinks, they may go so far as to say that Umunna is a little bit too smooth, a little bit too ambitious, a little bit too pleased with himself.
-But that'd probably just be envy talking – and besides, my expenses won't stretch that far.
+But that'd probably just be envy talking.

 Meanwhile, as if my sources hadn't praised him to the heavens sufficiently, it turns out that Umunna's political adviser and media gatekeeper is named Gabriel – like the archangel.
 "Hail, thou that art highly favoured," I almost expect him to cry.
 "Unto you an interview is granted!"
 Instead, as I catch up with them both at the far side of the aforementioned playground, Gabriel shakes my hand and says something along the lines of: "Hello, mate.
 This is Chuka."